aluckyar/acf-masked-input/README.md

 ## Installation

 1. Copy the `acf-masked-input` folder into your `wp-content/plugins` folder
-2. Activate the International Telephone Input plugin via the plugins admin page
+2. Activate the ACF Masked Input plugin via the plugins admin page
-3. Create a new field via ACF and select the International Telephone Input type
+3. Create a new field via ACF and select the ACF Masked Input type
 4. Read the description above for usage instructions

 ## Changelog